lagordamotoneta/CCMiniProject/README.md

 kubectl get services

-# Check the the rings for the database are there (below names will change)
+# Check rings creation for the database (below names will change)

 kubectl exec -it cassandra-45ert -- nodetool status